 Step 3: expose the aneurysm

-The dura is opened and folded back to expose the brain.
-Retractors are placed on the brain to gently open a corridor between the brain and skull.
-Working under an operating microscope, the surgeon carefully opens the corridor, locates the artery and follows it to the aneurysm.
+The dura is opened to expose the brain.
+Retractors may be used to gently open a corridor between the brain and skull.
+Working under an operating microscope, the surgeon carefully locates the artery and follows it to the aneurysm.

 Before placing the clip, the surgeon obtains control of the blood flow in and out of the aneurysm.
 Handling of the aneurysm, especially the dome, can cause rupture.
 Should rupture occur during surgery, a temporary clip can be placed across the parent artery to stop the bleeding.
 Depending on the aneurysm size and location, vascular control may be obtained at the carotid artery in the neck through a separate incision.